Cake and Icing:

 Featured cakes that use a Bundt Pan pan are: Pumpkin Cake

-Round Cake Pans - I have a variety of round pan sizes I use, most commonly, an 8" round cake pan.
+Round Cake Pans - I have a variety of round pan sizes I use, but most commonly it's an 8" round cake pan.
 I don't really have a brand preference for these, but my Wilton pans do have a higher side which came in handy when I created the Ferret Cake in a 10" round cake pan.
 The cake rose quite a bit and the higher sides kept the batter from spilling out.
 My Wilton cake pans also have a straighter side verses the more tapered sides of my other round pans.

 Featured cakes that use a Round cake pan are: Ladybug Cake, Butterfly Cake, Ferret Cake, Bumblebee Cake, Grill Cake, Dragon Cake, Bowling Cake